18F/dashboard/README.md

 ## Editing the Dashboard

 To edit project details on `18f.gsa.gov/dashboard`, find it's respective file in `18F/data-private` and submit a pull request.
-Once merged, this will update it on the Hub and Dashboard.
+Once merged, a couple things need to happen then it will update on the Hub and Dashboard.
+This should take just a few hours, but if there's any urgency, reach out to the Outreach team on Slack.

 ## Installing